shabtronic/FDN-Reverb-Riser/README.md

 # FDN-Reverb-Riser
-Simple work in progress FDN slow attack reverb
+Simple FDN slow attack reverb with shimmer feedback loop

 based on the works from